nextcloud/documentation/developer_manual/core/theming.rst

 The ownCloud theming allows a lot of the names that are shown on the web interface to be changed.
 It's also possible to change the URLs to the documentation or the Android/iOS apps.

 This can be done with a file named ``defaults.php`` within the root of the theme.
+You can find it in the example theme (*/themes/example/defaults.php*).
 In there you need to specify a class named ``OC_Theme`` and need to implement the methods you want to overwrite:

 .. code-block:: php